tezktenr/CS267-Spring2022-GradProject-Group46/sample-graphs/README.md

-# Storing Graphs in TXT File
+# Storing Graphs in CSV File
-This page explains the format of specifying a graph in a text file.
+This page explains the format of specifying a graph in a Comma-Seperated CSV file.

 ## General Format
 ```